The Swiss Mennonite Cultural and Historical Association - SMCHA

 cultural events, research activities, maintenance of historic places, etc. There

-are several thousand of such descendents, many of them located in central Kansas,
+are several thousand of such descendants, many of them located in central Kansas,

 South Dakota, and other mid-western states.